lucianpls/QB3/README.md

 # Library
-The library, located in [QB3lib](QB3lib) provides the core QB3 algorithm implementation and provides a C language API.
+The library, located in [QB3lib](QB3lib) provides the core QB3 algorithm implementation and a C language API.
 It is implemented in C++11 and can be built for various platforms using cmake.
 It requires a little endian, two's complement architecture with 8, 16, 32 and 64 bit integers, which includes the common AMD64 and ARM64 platforms.